How we use Artificial Intelligence

 We use AI to help our staff work more efficiently by giving them relevant information from a defined data source.
 This includes using digital assistants in our staff systems to answer questions.

-We also use generative AI technology to summarise internal meetings.
+We also use generative AI technology to summarise meetings that do not contain customer information.
 This frees up time for our staff to focus on more complex and meaningful work.

 QC 83220